-This course is the second course in the Cisco Certified Entry Network Technician (CCENT) series.
-It will look at more indepth configuration of routers to include routing protocols, network address translation, and access control lists.
+This course is the second of three courses in the Cisco Certified Network Associate (CCNA) certification.
+It will look at more in-depth configuration of routers to include routing protocols, network address translation, and access control lists.
 Students will look at switch configuration to include virtual LANs and standard security features within the switch IOS.
-Sudents will also gain an understanding of device discovery, management and maintenance of the network.
+Students will also gain an understanding of device discovery, management and maintenance of the network.
 Lab, Lecture.
 Credits: 3.Prerequisite: 1015011400 Networking 1 (C or better).